 Criminal Division Overview

-The Criminal Division is the largest of three divisions in the King County Prosecutor's Office and is organized into several different units and sections.
-At the core of the attorney structure is an Executive Committee comprising the Division Chief and senior deputy prosecutors representing the major units in the Division.
-This Executive Committee manages the processing of the thousands of cases which pass through this division.
+The Criminal Division is the largest of four divisions in the King County Prosecutor's Office and is organized into several different units and sections.
 The Criminal Division represents the state and the county in criminal matters in the King County District and Superior courts, the state and federal courts of appeal, and the Washington and U.S. Supreme Courts.

 Criminal Division Units